Mom of girl killed in Cleveland shooting speaks out: ‘They took my everything from me’

 Marshanette, who is a registered nurse, says she can't close her eyes without seeing her beautiful baby girl.

-And, she says she can't bare the pain, having been a nurse for so many years and yet all she could do was cradle her daughter.
+And, she says she can't bear the pain, having been a nurse for so many years and yet all she could do was cradle her daughter.

 "Her oldest sister was in the car with her.
 She ran in the gym and said, 'Mommy, they shot Saniyah,' and I said, 'Noooo.'
 They took my everything from me."